 To respond to music is a natural and basic tendency.
 Our children have ample opportunity to explore music whether by creating new tunes on the bells or by interpreting it with modern dance under the guidance of specially trained music and modern dance teachers.
-Each child has two opportunities to perform before a parent and staff audience.
+In addition, children participate in performances at Lincoln Center, led by a Broadway professional, before parent audiences.

 Even the younger child experiments with air, water, electricity, etc., and reasons out the cause of each reaction himself thereby developing his intellect.
 Our purpose is to give the young child a clear impression of the physical environment, rather than inundate the child with scientific information that is difficult to interpret logically.
 A child goes home with his brain stimulated — his reasoning powers and his memory sharpened.